 - Stores confidential customer information

-- Media liability: This is insurance for claims made against you that arise from the content of your website, social media and other promotional material.
+- Digital media: Covers costs to defend and resolve claims related to online content, such as copyright or trademark infringement, invasion of privacy, defamation, unintentional infliction of emotional distress, unfair practices and negligence in connection with your media activities.
+This is insurance for claims made against you that arise from the content of your website, social media and other promotional material.

 Sample claims scenarios: